High-Volume Agent SAP ECC on Oracle with NetWeaver Setup Guide Beta

 Connect using Proxy Agent

 Fivetran connects to the HVA through the Proxy Agent, providing secure communication between Fivetran processes and your database host.
-The Proxy Agent is installed in the customer's network and creates an outbound network connection to the Fivetran's cloud.
+The Fivetran Proxy Agent should be installed in your network to create an outbound network connection to Fivetran's cloud.
 To connect using Proxy Agent, follow our Proxy Agent documentation.

 Database access and configuration